 And working together with Antonioni on the music, then, what kind of conversations did you have about, you know, this, this theme?
 I mean, the music, it’s strategically–

 Yeah, exactly.
 But it's so, it again, was there any...

 Herbie Hancock 28:40

-There weren't a whole lot of conversations because, but there were some.
+There weren't a whole lot of conversations, but there were some.
 But much of it was obvious.
-And so, it was mainly me suggesting what, how I might treat the different scenes.
+And so, it was mainly me suggesting how I might treat the different scenes.
 There’s a scene with the model Veruschka, who's, you know, writhing on the floor.
-And David Hemmings, the photographer, he's taking her picture, and it's, it's like a sex scene.
-A cameraman and, and his camera, and her.
+And David Hemmings, the photographer, he's taking her picture, and it's like a sex scene.
+A cameraman and his camera, and her.
 And we both agreed that maybe it should be a kind of sexy blues, you know, something really earthy.
 And so, I had this instrument called a melodica, which sounds like a harmonica.
 And it was kind of new at that time.
 Of course, it's been around for years now.
 And, so, I use that and just play the blues, basically.
-And did a few takes, and he, you know, we decided on the one that would be the best.
+And did a few takes, and we decided on the one that would be the best.

 Haden Guest 30:09

 Let's take some questions, comments from the audience, if you’ll raise your hands.
 Questions?
 We have a question in front, a microphone will be brought to you so everybody can hear your question.

 Herbie Hancock 30:20